Zizou Bergs vs. Dusan Lajovic: Prediction and Match Betting Odds | Chengdu Open

 Zizou Bergs vs. Dusan Lajovic Trends and Insights

-- Bergs lost 3-6, 2-6 against Arthur Cazaux in the qualifying round of the US Open (his most recent match).
+- Bergs lost 3-6, 2-6 versus Arthur Cazaux in the qualifying round of the US Open (his most recent match).

 - Bergs has played 24 matches over the past 12 months across all court types, and 23.2 games per match (22.7 in best-of-three matches).

-- Through nine matches over the past 12 months on hard courts, Bergs has played 23.1 games per match (21.8 in best-of-three matches) and won 49.5% of them.
+- On hard courts, Bergs has played nine matches over the past 12 months, totaling 23.1 games per match (21.8 in best-of-three matches) while winning 49.5% of games.

-- Lajovic is averaging 22.6 games per match (21.6 in best-of-three matches) through his 46 matches played in the past year across all court types, winning 49.9% of those games.

-- Lajovic is averaging 22.6 games per match (19.5 in best-of-three matches) and 10.2 games per set in 14 matches on hard courts in the past year.
+- Lajovic has played 14 matches on hard courts in the past 12 months, and has averaged 22.6 games per match (19.5 in best-of-three matches) and 10.2 games per set while winning 47.8% of games.

-- Dating back to 2015, Bergs and Lajovic have not matched up on the court.
+- Bergs and Lajovic have not competed against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.